openwdl/wdl/versions/development/SPEC.md

     * Example: my_outer_workflow.my_workflow.my_task.my_task_input.
 * There is currently no way to supply a bubbled-up input in an outer workflow's call block.
-    * Example: one cannot say call my_workflow as subworkflow `{ inputs: my_task.my_task_input=... }`
+    * Example: the following inputs would not be valid for a call to a subworkflow `{ inputs: my_task.my_task_input=... }`
 * By default an engine only allows inputs that are specified in the input section of the top-level workflow.